Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

-The obvious factor that generates the vision process is the \emph{energy}.
-In statistical terms, \textbf{(iv)~the first moment (mean) of the signal}.
-The first eigenvalue of the manifold of a class of images represents the average luminance of the scene.
-The consideration of the nonlinear brightness-from-luminance is a fundamental law in visual psychophysics (the Weber-Fechner law~\cite{Weber1846,Fechner1860}), it has statistical explanations related to the cumulative density~\cite{Laughlin81,malo2006v1,Laparra12} and using empirical estimation of reflectance~\cite{PurvesLottoPNAS11}, and adaptivity of brightness curves~\cite{Wittle92} can only be described using sophisticated non-linear architectures~\cite{Brainard05,martinez2018derivatives,Bertalmio20}.
+\textbf{(iv)~Energy (first moment, mean or average, of the signal)}.
+Energy is the obvious factor involved in sensing.
+In statistical terms, the first eigenvalue of the manifold of a class of images represents the average luminance of the scene.
+The consideration of the nonlinear brightness-from-luminance response is a fundamental law in visual psychophysics (the Weber-Fechner law~\cite{Weber1846,Fechner1860}).
+It has statistical explanations related to the cumulative density~\cite{Laughlin81,malo2006v1,Laparra12} and using empirical estimation of reflectance~\cite{PurvesLottoPNAS11}.
+Adaptivity of brightness curves~\cite{Wittle92} can only be described using sophisticated non-linear architectures~\cite{Brainard05,martinez2018derivatives,Bertalmio20}.

+\textbf{(v)~Structure (second moment, covariance or spectrum, of the signal}.
 Beyond the obvious \emph{energy}, vision is about understanding the \emph{spatial structure}.
-The simplest statistical description of the structure is, \textbf{(v)~the second moment (or covariance) of the signal}.
-The (roughly) stationary invariance of natural images implies that the covariance can be diagonalized in Fourier like-basis, $\Sigma(\x) = B \cdot \lambda \cdot B^\top$~\cite{Clarke81}, and that the spectrum of eigenvalues in $\lambda$ represents the average Fourier spectrum of natural images.
-The magnitude of the sinusoidal components compared to the mean luminance is the concept of \emph{contrast}~\cite{Michelson27,Peli90}, which is central in human spatial vision, which has a distinct bandwidth~\cite{Campbell68}, which has been study of specific statistical explanations related to the spectrum of natural images~\cite{Atick92,Gomez20,Li22}.
+The simplest statistical description of the structure is the covariance of the signal.
+The (roughly) stationary invariance of natural images implies that the covariance can be diagonalized in Fourier like-basis, $\Sigma(\x) = B \cdot \lambda \cdot B^\top$~\cite{Clarke81}, and that the spectrum of eigenvalues in $\lambda$ represents the average Fourier spectrum of images.
+The magnitude of the sinusoidal components compared to the mean luminance is the concept of \emph{contrast}~\cite{Michelson27,Peli90}, which is central in human spatial vision.
+Contrast thresholds have a distinct bandwidth~\cite{Campbell68}, which has been related to the spectrum of natural images~\cite{Atick92,Gomez20,Li22}.